This Guide Memo describes medical and other disability-type leaves, and the coordination of these types of leave with University benefit plans.

 The supervisor (or local Human Resources Office on the supervisor's behalf) should routinely check the determination made on the employee's claim for short-term (VDI/SDI) disability benefit or Workers' Compensation benefit payments.
 The supervisor should arrange with the employee to be kept informed about the estimated return to work date for an employee who is absent for an extended period.
 If the employee is unable to advise the supervisor personally about his/her inability to return to work, the supervisor should make other arrangements to be kept advised of the status of the employee's return to work.

 (6) Medical Certification

-The employee must call Liberty Mutual to initiate a leave request and open a disability or FTD claim.
-Liberty Mutual will work with the employee to obtain the necessary certification from a health care provider.
-The employee must provide certification within 15 days to Liberty Mutual.
+The employee must call Lincoln Financial to initiate a leave request and open a disability or FTD claim.
+Lincoln Financial will work with the employee to obtain the necessary certification from a health care provider.
+The employee must provide certification within 15 days to Lincoln Financial.
 Certification is also required to request a leave extension.

 (7) Length of Leave